HAMZA-NASIR-PU/daily-learning/README.md

 - No margins, width, height, have not effect on inline HTML elements. font-size have effect.
 - What happens when you need inline elements that need margins and paddings ?
 Here comes `inline-block`
+- `img` is an inline element, but we can also apply width property on it.

 ## Derivation of Area of Triangle